ForNeVeR/TruePath/README.md

     (Note how `GetFileNameWithoutExtension()` works nicely together with `GetExtensionWithDot()` to reconstruct the resulting path from their concatenation, however weird the initial name was — no extension, trailing dot, no base name.)

+### `Temporary`

+`TruePath.Temporary` class contains a set of utility methods to work with the system temp directory (most widely known as `TEMP` or `TMP` environment variable):
+- `Temporary::SystemTempDirectory()` will return it as an absolute path;
+- `Temporary::CreateTempFile()` will create a randomly-named file in the system temp directory and return an absolute path to it;
+- `Temporary::CreateTempFolder()` will create a randomly-named folder in the system temp directory and return an absolute path to it.

 Documentation
 -------------
 - [Contributor Guide][docs.contributing]